Credentials & training

 • Issued by a professional organization (quality varies)

-Certifications can signal specialization, but “certified” isn’t a uniform standard.
+“Certified” can mean many things.
 Ask what training they actually completed.

 Step 3